Official Manual

 A or 1ReprieveAt start of turn: play Ace to skip the Haunting phase (no Burn); then Draw and perform the Ritual as normal.

-3ScareChoose a neighbour; they shuffle hand, discard 2 to The Dark (Sadist: 3 to The Dark).
+3ScareChoose a neighbour; they shuffle hand, blindly discard 2 to The Dark.

 5SaltReaction: cancel any player’s Action except Ace (both to The Dark).
 The 5 can also be used to Haunt (strength 5).